How to Future Proof Your Career: Skills, AI & Growth

 Choose Your Learning Avenues Wisely

-Think of this as assembling a comprehensive learning toolkit.
-You might leverage Coursera for specific technical skills, while a mentor guides you through complex career decisions or provides insights into preparing for challenging exams like the CISSP.
+Think of this as building a personal toolkit.
+You might use Coursera for specific technical skills while a mentor helps you prepare for more difficult exams like the CISSP.

 Adopt a Sustainable Learning Framework